 - Bulky luggage

 - Hotplates, skillets, toasters, toaster ovens

-- More than two sets of bowls plates and silverware: if you have more, you will just dirty them up and ignore the clean up.
+- More than two sets of bowls, plates and silverware.
+If you have more, you will just dirty them and ignore the cleanup.

-- Anything your roommate already has: check with them before moving in, it’ll save a lot of hassle when moving and organizing.
+- Anything your roommate already has.
+Check with them before moving in, as it will save a lot of hassle when moving and organizing.